Carnatic music

 Music has been a captivating human experience since the very beginning of time.
 Hindu scholars believe that Vedic scriptures gave birth to music through their ancient hymns.
 The folk melodies from across India continue to carry their tradition forward even now.
 From these ritual songs of devotion, Carnatic and Hindustani styles emerged.
 Each borrows elements from the other while maintaining their own unique identities along the way.

-Vedic period – 4th Century : Ancient period
+Vedic Period – 4th Century : Ancient Period

 Music has been a part of human culture since before written history, yet the precise origins are unknown.
 Some believe that musical instruments originate from divine sources like gods and goddesses.
 Some suggest that nature inspires music, as each ‘Swara’ (musical note) may come from animals or birds.